hashicorp/consul/website/source/docs/agent/rpc.html.markdown

     {"Log": "2013/12/03 13:06:53 [INFO] agent: Received event: member-join"}
 ```

-It is important to realize that these messages are sent asyncronously,
+It is important to realize that these messages are sent asynchronously,
 and not in response to any command.
 That means if a client is streaming
 commands, there may be logs streamed while a client is waiting for a
 response to a command.
 This is why the `Seq` must be used to pair requests